-- Must attend Truancy Treatment Team meeting if summoned for such a meeting. - Charges may be filed against parents if their child misses over five (5) unexcused day of school. - Judges may invoke the following consequences for this misdemeanor offense: - \$25 \$100 fine for each offense after five (5) unexcused absences - Imprisonment for up to 30 days for each offense - Community Service - Any combination of the above - If juvenile charges are filed, then the parent, and/or student, may be placed under a court order and must abide by the rules set forth by the Judge.
+- Must attend Truancy Treatment Team meeting if summoned for such a meeting. - Charges may be filed against parents if their child misses over five (5) unexcused day of school. - Judges may invoke the following consequences for this misdemeanor offense: - o \$25 \$100 fine for each offense after five (5) unexcused absences - o Imprisonment for up to 30 days for each offense - o Community Service - o Any combination of the above - o If juvenile charges are filed, then the parent, and/or student, may be placed under a court order and must abide by the rules set forth by the Judge.